vijunag/minichess/README.md

 ---------------------
  1) A bit board is maintained for representing positions of various black and white pieces.
  2) For a 4X4 board, using uint16_t should suffice.
  3) White and black boards are seperately maintained.
-Game board at any point in time is bitwise "OR" of white & black board.
+Game board at any point in time is bitwise "OR" of (white | black board).
  4) The move vectors and occlusion masks table for sliding pieces (bishop&rook) are generated offline.
+ 5) Move vector is a 4X4 array representing possible moves of a piece given its file and a rank.For eg: Queen at FILE=A, Rank=2, move vector is QueenMoves[0][1]
+ 6) Mask vector is a 16X16 array representing blocks for a sliding piece.
+The first dimension of the array represents the position of the piece and the second dimension of the array represents the position of the occlusion.
+For eg: Bishop at FILE=A, Rank=2 blocked by Queen at FILE=A, Rank=3 is at BishopMask[8][12]
- 5) Queen moves are determined by doing bitwise "OR" of rook and bishop moves.
+ 7) Queen moves are determined by doing bitwise "OR" of rook and bishop moves.
- 6) The crux of the engine is minimax.
+ 8) The crux of the engine is minimax.
 Minimax is run for a given depth for maximizing the outcome and minimizing the loss.
- 7) Alpha, beta pruning is inplemented for pruning the search space.
+ 9) Alpha, beta pruning is inplemented for pruning the search space.
- 8) Game score at any point in time is white board score minus the black board score.
+ 10) Game score at any point in time is white board score minus the black board score.
- 9) A board score is sum of weights of its pieces with Queen having the highest rank and Knight having the lowest rank.
+ 11) A board score is sum of weights of its pieces with Queen having the highest rank and Knight having the lowest rank.

 How to build:
 ------------